Free · Instant · No signup

 How much rent can I afford on my salary in the UK?

-The standard UK guideline is to spend no more than 30% of your gross income on rent.
+The standard UK guideline is to spend no more than 30% of your take-home pay on rent.
 In high-cost cities like London, many renters exceed this — making it vital to understand your own budget before committing to a tenancy.

-Our calculator shows three thresholds: a safe budget (28% of income), a stretch budget (35%), and a maximum (40%).
+Our calculator shows three thresholds: a safe budget (28% of take-home), a stretch budget (35%), and a maximum (40%).
 We recommend staying within the safe band to maintain financial resilience.

 Remember that rent is just one housing cost.
 Bills, council tax, broadband, and contents insurance can add £250–£500 per month on top.
 Factor these into your total housing budget, not just the rent figure alone.